initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 **Students:** We are offering free access for a limited number of well-qualified full-time students enrolled at the IC3 campuses (Cornell, Cornell Tech, EPFL, ETH Zurich, UCL, UC Berkeley, UIUC, and the Technion).
 Please apply <strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSd-mrUUoQhlbu9_-6iZ1o_F_VdgRSgef2Ry4O-jQXhXf5d3IA/viewform">here</a></strong>.

-**Industry/Professional Participants:** All must be affiliated with an IC3 Member or a Blockchain Summer Camp Sponsor (see details below).
+**Industry/Professional Participants:** All must be affiliated with an IC3 Member or a Blockchain Camp Sponsor (see details below).

 ***IC3 Members***

 Up to two employees of IC3 Partner Members (see current list of members <a href="https://www.initc3.org/partners.html">here</a>) may participate free of charge.

-***Blockchain Summer Camp Donor Sponsorship - $15k includes:***
+***Blockchain Camp Sponsorship - $15k includes:***

 • Support for the Camp, including scholarships for students attending for free, and on-going IC3 research. <br>
-• Donor brand logo displayed on the Camp page, and social media outreach. <br>
+• Sponsor brand logo displayed on the Camp page, and social media outreach. <br>
 • Participation for one person for the full week of hacking and learning, plus meals, excursions, and the Camp closing party. <br>
 • Periodic fun activities. <br>